raspishake/rsudp/docs/contributing.rst

     for time in off_events:
         plt.axvline(x=time, color='g', linestyle=(0, (14,14)), linewidth=1, alpha=0.7)

-- GPIO pin interaction module (lights, motor control, buzzers, etc.)
-- a more efficient plotting routine
+- a more efficient plotting routine (I'm kidding, that's actually not a fun one)
 - a way to run the plot module with the Agg backend in matplotlib, allowing for the creation of screenshots without the need for a plot window